-The submission should include the applicant’s name; address; phone; email; colleges attended with degrees, dates conferred, and grade point average; employment history; professional experience; present employer; and names of references.
+A resume relevant to academic and professional data.
+It should include the applicant’s name; phone; email; colleges attended with degrees, dates conferred, and grade point average; employment history; professional experience; present employer; and names of references.

 No GRE is required of applicants.

-UC Online BOLT certificate graduates purse a career in such titles as:
+UC Online BOLT certificate graduates pursue a career in such titles as: